 President and Chief Executive Officer

-During Mr. Wallace’s 25-year tenure, he has led Texas Children's successful completion of numerous capital and expansion projects – a $149 million facilities modernization and development program to add over 1 million square feet of space to the hospital’s campus, including a capital campaign that raised $69.2 million (1991); a $345 million major building expansion program to add an additional 1.2 million square feet and increase the hospital’s licensed bed capacity from 456 to 639 beds, including another capital campaign raising $80 million (2001); and Vision 2010, a $1.5 billion investment in the future of pediatric health care encompassing four ambitious strategic initiatives—expansion of the Feigin Center for pediatric research, The Jan and Dan Duncan Neurological Research Institute, Texas Children's Pavilion for Women, and Texas Children's Hospital West Campus—to add another 2 million square feet of space, including a very successful capital campaign, Heal Sick Children, which totaled $507.6 million, exceeding its $500 million goal (2012).
+During Mr. Wallace’s 25-year tenure, he has led Texas Children's successful completion of numerous capital and expansion projects, representing a significant investment in the future of pediatric health care -- a $149 million facilities modernization and development program to add over 1 million square feet of space to the hospital’s campus, including a capital campaign that raised $69.2 million (1991); a $345 million major building expansion program to add an additional 1.2 million square feet and increase the hospital’s licensed bed capacity from 456 to 639 beds, including another capital campaign raising $80 million (2001); and Vision 2010, a $1.5 billion investment in the future of pediatric health care encompassing four ambitious strategic initiatives—expansion of the Feigin Center for pediatric research, The Jan and Dan Duncan Neurological Research Institute, Texas Children's Pavilion for Women, and Texas Children's Hospital West Campus—to add another 2 million square feet of space, including a very successful capital campaign, Heal Sick Children, which totaled $507.6 million, exceeding its $500 million goal (2012).

-Prior to his current position at Texas Children’s Hospital, Mr. Wallace was a senior vice president at The Methodist Hospital in Houston.
-Mr. Wallace also holds the distinction of being one of the few executives in the country who advanced to fellowship status in the American College of Healthcare Executives (ACHE) at the age of 35.
-Continuing his involvement with ACHE, he has served twice as president of the Houston chapter.
+Prior to joining Texas Children’s Hospital, Mr. Wallace was a senior vice president at The Methodist Hospital in Houston.
+Mr. Wallace also holds the distinction of being one of the few executives in the country who advanced to fellowship status in the ACHE at the age of 35.
+He has served twice as president of the Houston chapter.

 Mr. Wallace holds degrees from Oklahoma Baptist University and Washington University in St. Louis.
-He is married to Shannon Baronette Wallace, and they have two children, five grandsons and one granddaughter.
+He is married to Shannon Baronette Wallace and they have two children, five grandsons and one granddaughter.